 While polished apps are available to take the effort out of many KeePass functions, you’ll always have to choose your storage location.
 You don’t need to be an expert to use a KeePass database effectively, but understanding files, networks and online storage is a plus.

 Quality-of-life features have been massively improved as a result of recent app and extension developments, so you can find a perfect balance between customisability and ease of use.
-The only real feature gap is password sharing and group folders – for that, you might want to consider a Bitwarden subscription instead.

 How we test